GunelMC/-gilded-rose-js-jest/README.md

 I began by splitting my two classes (Item and Shop) into seperate files.
 After some minor adjustments to the code, I added new unit tests into Item class.
 I then converted TextTest Golden Master test into Jest integration to compare the overall expected and actual output before writing new tests or refactoring the legacy code.

-Following this, I started to test-drive each of the specifications outlined in the acceptance criteria.
+Following this, I started to test-drive each of the specifications outlined in the acceptance criteria and adding unit tests for my Shop class.
 I began by writing tests for core cases - that is regular items, and moving on to the special quality items like Sulfuras and Aged Brie.
 Once I was satisfied that my tests covered most cases laid out in the specifications, I started refactoring the legacy code.

 While refactoring, I tried to extract logic into private helper methods with descriptive names to make the code my readable.
 I also grouped the logic relating to different item categories to get rid of the duplicate code and keep the code DRY.